shermanhuman/perfectputty/README.md

 - **Unified Configuration**: Shared color schemes, fonts, and settings across platforms
 - **Modular Add-ons**: Optional components like PuTTY, Miniconda, and Node.js
 - **Simple Installation**: One-line installation command
+- **Safe Configuration**: Automatic backups of existing settings before modifications

+## Safety Features

+Perfect Environment prioritizes the safety of your existing configuration:

+- **Automatic Backups**: Before modifying any configuration file, the installer creates a backup
+- **Timestamped Files**: All backups include timestamps in the filename for easy identification
+- **Central Storage**: Backups are stored in a dedicated `PerfectPutty_Backups` directory in your home folder
+- **Error Recovery**: If an installation step fails, you'll be offered the option to restore from backup
+- **Platform-Specific Methods**: Uses appropriate backup methods for each platform:
+  - Windows: Registry exports, file copies
+  - macOS: plist exports, file copies
+  - Linux: dconf dumps, file copies

+This ensures that your existing terminal settings, shell profiles, and other configurations can be easily restored if needed.

 ## Installation